Ked57/cypress-ct-example-app/README.md

 });
 ```

-Cypress already imports a custome mount function `import { mount } from "cypress/react18";`, so we're going to use it for our own mount command.
+Cypress already imports a custom mount function `import { mount } from "cypress/react18";`, so we're going to use it for our own mount command.
 Note that you need to rename `component.js` to `component.jsx` otherwise cypress will fail because there is jsx code in the file.

 We can also define some options we might want to pass to the tests down the line: